-You can also recognize when the copy in the external memory (ACA) is different from the configuration profile in the non-volatile memory (NVM).
+You can recognize if the settings copied to the external memory (ACA) differ from the settings of the configuration profile in the non-volatile memory (NVM).
 To do this, perform the following steps:

-□ Open the Basic Settings &gt; Load/Save dialog.
+□ Open the Basic Settings > Load/Save dialog.

-Check the status of the checkbox in the Information frame: When the checkbox is unmarked, the configuration profiles differ.
-When the checkbox is marked, the configuration profiles match.
+Check the status of the checkbox in the Information frame: When the checkbox is marked, the settings match.
+When the checkbox is unmarked, the settings differ.

 show config status

 Configuration Storage sync State

 NV to ACAout of sync

+•••